huiwenxue122/3d-scanning/README.md

 ---

-# 3D Scanner Calibration Summary
+# Turntable and Laser Plane Calibration

 The goal is to align the **camera, laser plane, and turntable** within a unified world coordinate system, so that laser pixels captured in images can be accurately reconstructed as 3D points.